 Fire to New Regrowth - Isolation to Celebrating Holidays Again

-The tourism industry in Australia has copped a beating in the last several months due to drought, dust, fire, rain, flood and now COVID-19.
+The tourism industry in Australia has copped a beating in the last several months.
+This has been due to drought, dust, fire, rain, flood and now COVID-19.
+This addition of Aussie Chillout News looks at this impact on Australian tourism.
 It is not just accommodation but restaurants, cafes, fast food, retail shops, tourist attractions etc. Lots of local businesses are suffering or have gone under.

 READ MORE about Aussie Chillout and how we have survived and now message of hope …